DCU Home | Our Courses | Loop | Registry | Library | Search DCU

 TypeDescription% of totalAssessment Date

 Group project In small groups, students will work together to develop a research question and to design a suitable qualitative and quantitative approach to the investigation of a real-world social or cognitive behaviour.
-Each student will also reflect on the process of working in a group, challenges that arose during the completion of the group project, how these challenges were met and their individual contribution to the group.35%Sem 1 End
+Each student will also reflect on the process of working in a group, challenges that arose during the completion of the group project, how these challenges were met and their individual contribution to the group.30%Sem 1 End

 Reassessment Requirement Type

-Resit arrangements are explained by the following categories;
+Resit arrangements are explained by the following categories:

-1 = A resit is available for all components of the module
+Resit category 1: A resit is available for both* components of the module.

-2 = No resit is available for 100% continuous assessment module
+Resit category 2: No resit is available for a 100% continuous assessment module.

-3 = No resit is available for the continuous assessment component
+Resit category 3: No resit is available for the continuous assessment component where there is a continuous assessment and examination element.

 This module is category 1